Brian Whelan

-Brian Whelan (born 3 May 1957) is an Irish painter, author and playwright.
+Brian Whelan (born 3 May 1957) is a British-born Irish painter, author and playwright.

 Early life

-Whelan was born in Ealing, West London, UK, of Irish Roman Catholic parents.
+Whelan was born in Ealing, West London, UK, to Irish Roman Catholic parents.
 His childhood was spent both in London and Ireland (Kilkenny, Waterford and Dublin).
 After his training at Kingston Polytechnic College and the Royal Academy of Arts, he lived and worked for 30 years in various parts of Norfolk and Suffolk, England.
 These early years were spent painting, organizing various multi-disciplined art events and making films.

 Career

 Whelan first came to the attention of the public and media in a fringe event connected to the Aldeburgh Festival in 2000 with an exhibition entitled "The Church Pub" with co artist Andrew Smith.
 Whelan's half of the exhibition went on to the Hammersmith Irish Art Centre in London (now called the Irish Cultural Centre).
 Over the next two years (2001-2), the exhibition was held at several other London venues including: St Benedict's Abbey in Ealing, Spotlight and Broadway Galleries in Lewisham, and Irish Club in Eaton Square.
 John Hegarty of the Montfort Brothers of St. Gabriel commissioned Whelan to paint a portrait of their spiritual founder, Louis de Montfort.
 The painting is permanently hung at the Montfort Missionaries in Czestochowa, Poland.